-How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, "Your God reigns!"
+How beautiful upon the mountains are the feet of him who brings good news, who publishes peace, who brings good news of happiness, who publishes salvation, who says to Zion, "Your God reigns."

 The prophet certainly isn't talking about pedicured feet, lacking corns, bunions, calluses, or stubbed and bloody toes.
-He's talking about preaching, about the wonderful messenger-feet that carry the word of the Lord to God's people.
+He's talking about preaching, about the wonderful messenger-feet that carry the Word of the Lord to God's people.
 In the Old Testament, preaching was formally likened to the sound of the shofar ram's horn.
 It was an announcement that heralded the truth that God was on the move, that God is King.
-And, because he is king, he has the royal right to ask for the surrender of heart and life.
+And, because he is King, he has the royal right to ask for the surrender of heart and life.

-That's how the Old Testament portrays the prophets: heralds of the word of the Lord.
-Official messengers of the King Almighty, the word they bear brings life to all who receive it in faith, but judgment and curse to all who reject it.
+That's how the Old Testament portrays the prophets: heralds of the Word of the Lord.
+Official messengers of the King Almighty, the Word they bear brings life to all who receive it in faith, but judgment and curse to all who reject it.
 Listen to what God says in Deuteronomy 18:18-19:

-I will raise up for them a prophet like you [Moses] from among their brothers; I will put my words in his mouth, and he will tell them everything I command him.
-If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account.
+I will raise up for them a prophet like you [Moses] from among their brothers.
+And I will put my words in his mouth, and he shall speak to them all that command him.
+And whoever will not listen to my words that he shall speak in my name, I myself will require it of him.

-This description of the prophet as the bearer of God's life-or-death word is personified nowhere more clearly than in the ministry of Elisha.
-In 2 Kings 2:19-25, after narrating the transfer of the mantle (symbolic of commission to prophetic office) from Elijah to Elisha, the inspired writer describes the first two episodes in the ministry of Elisha.
+This description of the prophet as the bearer of God's life-or-death Word is personified nowhere more clearly than in the ministry of Elisha.
+In 2 Kings 2:19-25, after narrating the transfer of the mantle (symbolic of commission to prophetic office) from

+Elijah to Elisha, the inspired writer describes the first two episodes in the ministry of Elisha.
 The first, healing the water of Jericho, certifies Elisha as the bearer of covenant life.
 The second, cursing the boys of Bethel, authenticates him as the bearer of covenant curse.
-So closely does God identify his life-giving word with his prophet that Elisha's dry bones renew the life of a corpse hastily thrown into his tomb (2 Kings 13:20-21)!
+So closely does God identify his life-giving Word with his prophet that Elisha's dry bones renew the life of a corpse hastily thrown into his tomb (2 Kings 13:20-21)!

 The same point is made in the book of Jonah.
-Here we meet a prophet who will not go down in history for his enthusiasm, but who understood full well the power of the prophetic word to bring life.
+Here we meet a prophet who will not go down in history for his enthusiasm, but who understood full well the power of the prophetic Word to bring life.
 Commanded by the Lord to go to Nineveh (the capital city of Israel's dreaded foe) and "preach against it," Jonah turns tail.
 After Nineveh repents, Jonah explains why he had been loath to preach in the first place:

-O, Lord, is this not what I said when I was still at home?
-That is why I was so quick to flee to Tarshish.
-I knew that you are a gracious and compassionate God, slow to anger and abounding in love...
+O, LORD, is this not what I said when I was yet in my country?
+That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love...
 (4:2).

-Jonah knew that God's word can bring life even to man's enemies.
+Jonah knew that God's Word can bring life even to man's enemies.
 Trouble was, he didn't want Israel's enemies to live!